VeryGoodOpenSource/very_good_workflows/README.md

 #### `analyze_directories`

-**Optional** A space seperated list of folders that should be analyzed.
+**Optional** A space separated list of folders that should be analyzed.

 **Default** `"lib test"`

 #### `report_on`

-**Optional** A comma seperated list of folders that should be checked in code coverage.
+**Optional** A comma separated list of folders that should be checked in code coverage.

 **Default** `"lib"`